ashishw1001/Object-Detection/README.md

 # Object-Detection
-Detecting the object in mp4 video
+Detecting the object in Video